Hexworks/hexworks-site/_projects/zircon.md

 - If you want to build something (a `TileGraphics`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a `Factory` for it.
-The convention is that if you want to create a `Tile` for example, then you can use the `Tiles` class to do so. (so it is the plural form of the thing which you want to build).
+The convention is that if you want to create a `Tile` you can use the factory functions defined on said class.
+If there are multiple classes of objects which can be created there might also be an utility class (like `Shapes` to create different `Shape` objects.
    Your IDE will help you with this.
 These classes reside in the `org.hexworks.zircon.api` package.
 There are some classes which are grouped together into a single utility class however.
 With `Components` you can obtain `Builder`s for all `Component`s like `Components.panel()` or `Components.checkBox()`.
 Likewise you can use `DrawSurfaces` to obtain builders for `TileGraphics` and